Coronavirus Act 2020

 The Coronavirus Act 2020 (c.
-7) is an act of the Parliament of the United Kingdom that grants the government emergency powers to handle the COVID-19 pandemic.
-The act allows the government the discretionary power to limit or suspend public gatherings, to detain individuals suspected to be infected by COVID-19, and to intervene or relax regulations in a range of sectors to limit transmission of the disease, ease the burden on public health services, and assist healthcare workers and the economically affected.
-Areas covered by the act include the National Health Service, social care, schools, police, Border Force, local councils, funerals and courts.
+7) is an act of the Parliament of the United Kingdom that granted the government emergency powers to handle the COVID-19 pandemic.
+The act allowed the government the discretionary power to limit or suspend public gatherings, to detain individuals suspected to be infected by COVID-19, and to intervene or relax regulations in a range of sectors to limit transmission of the disease, ease the burden on public health services, and assist healthcare workers and the economically affected.
+Areas covered by the act included the National Health Service, social care, schools, police, Border Force, local councils, funerals and courts.
 The act was introduced to Parliament on 19 March 2020, and passed the House of Commons without a vote on 23 March, and the House of Lords on 25 March.
-The act subsequently received royal assent on 25 March 2020.
+The act received royal assent on 25 March 2020.

-The act has a two-year time limit that may be shortened or lengthened by six months at ministerial discretion.
+The act specified a two-year time limit that could be shortened or lengthened by six months at ministerial discretion.
 Several of the act's provisions were revoked early, on 17 July 2021, while certain others were extended for six months beyond the two-year period.

 Politicians from several parties demanded closer parliamentary scrutiny of the legislation while it was being debated in Parliament.
 Advocacy groups such as Liberty and Disability Rights UK likewise called for closer examination of the act and raised concerns over its effects on human rights during and after the pandemic.

 Legislative history

 The act was introduced by the Secretary of State for Health and Social Care, Matt Hancock, on 19 March 2020, and passed all remaining stages of consideration in the House of Commons on 23 March without a vote.
-It received all stages of consideration in the House of Lords on 25 March, and subsequently received royal assent on 25 March 2020.
+It received all stages of consideration in the House of Lords on 25 March, and received royal assent on 25 March 2020.

 Conservative MP and former Brexit Secretary David Davis tabled an amendment on 21 March to restrict the time limit of the bill to a "brick-wall stop" of one year, threatening a backbench rebellion.
 Conceding to concerns from both Conservative and Labour MPs over infrequent parliamentary scrutiny, on 23 March the government itself amended the bill to require parliamentary renewal of its powers every six months.

 The Scottish Parliament agreed a Legislative Consent Motion on 24 March 2020 for the act to apply to Scotland, and subsequently passed the Coronavirus (Scotland) Act 2020 to regulate the devolved response to the Coronavirus pandemic.

-On 25 March 2021, MPs voted by 484 to 76 to extend the emergency coronavirus powers for another six months.
+On 25 March 2021, MPs voted by 484 to 76 to extend the emergency coronavirus powers for a further six months.